 I received a bill — I thought residents don’t have to pay out of pocket for services?

-There are no out-of-pocket costs for San Juan Island Residents for our ground ambulance service.
-We credit your out of pocket expenses by the property taxes you pay as a business or homeowner or renter.
-There are a few times when you might receive correspondence from ADPI InterMedix, our billing company from Alameda, CA:
+There are no out-of-pocket costs for residents in San Juan Island EMS’s taxing district for our Advanced Life Support (ALS) or Basic Life Support (BLS) ambulance services.
+We credit your out of pocket expenses by the property taxes you pay as a business, homeowner or renter.
+There are a few times when you might receive correspondence from Systems Design, our billing company located in Central Washington:

 - An inquiry for insurance information.
 Be sure to check the reason for the correspondence.
 In order to confirm your status you may be requested to sign a form allowing us to bill your insurance or verify your status as a resident.